Before going through all my articles, you should know that there are two different Iraq(s):

 I have only visited Iraqi Kurdistan, basically, because visas can be obtained easily and it is very safe.

 On the other hand, actual Iraq is not very accessible plus there are some security concerns.
-However, I am planning to visit it in 2019 so, hopefully, I will be able to tell you more about it.
+However, I will visit it one day soon so, hopefully, I will be able to tell you more about it.

 The following articles and guides refer to Iraqi Kurdistan.